includeJS/includeJS/src/about.md

 metaDesc: "includeJS about me"
 ---

-I'm Eva, a self-taught web developer currently living in Brussels.
+👋 I'm Eva, a self-taught software developer currently living in Brussels.

 **Below is a list of things I'm interested in or currently studying.**